 Once you have become aware of the different ways that midline crossing affects handwriting, you will start to be able to pick out these clever little adaptations our children use to avoid midline crossing.

-1: Midline crossing avoidance: unestablished hand preference
+1: How does midline crossing affect school work? unestablished hand preference

 The most obvious manifestation of a midline crossing difficulty, is the child who has not developed a hand preference.
 They switch hands at the body midline, using their right hand on the right-hand-side, and their left, on the left-hand-side.